Romonaga/rpiLightSystem/README.md

 # rpiLightSystem
 <b>RPI LED Light System, is simply, a way to control multiple LED lights over the internet.

+While we have provided source code, as well as instructions for building system.
+What is not provided here is the hardware, nor the electronics schematics required to drive the light strips.
+It is assumed that you, the user of this software, understand and have the background in working with these strips.
+LumaWin, does provide kits. that are prebuilt, and ready to go with all the hardware required for installation, as well as a preconfigured Raspberry Pi.

 Features.
 * Customizable Lightshows
 * Many precanned shows.